 Additional info: From fly-cruise to cruise-cruise, get to know your options for an Antarctic cruise.

-There comes a time for every globetrotter when the alpine lakes and glaciers of Patagonia beckon us to head south, towards the end of the world.
+There comes a time for every globetrotter when the alpine lakes and glaciers of Patagonia beckon us to head south towards the end of the world.
 But it’s not a journey to be done impulsively.
-Stretching 402,704 square miles across southern Argentina and Chile, Patagonia is a land of fire and ice, and the experiences to had are just as diverse.
+Stretching 402,704 square miles across southern Argentina and Chile, Patagonia is a land of fire and ice, and the experiences to have are just as diverse.

 Additional info: From visiting the Serengeti of the Southern Cone to cruising the fjord glaciers, these are the top things to see and do in Patagonia.